HajkD/genedetectr/README.md

 genedetectr
 ===========

-A package for gene filtering and co-expression analysis
+# A Framework for Gene Prediction, Gene Expression Clustering, and Genomic Data Mining